kilahm/attribute-router/README.md

 ```

 The attribute `route` must have at least one parameter, but may have two.
 If two parameters are present,
-the first but be an http verb (`get`, `post`, `put`, or `delete’`) and the second is a regular expression to test the
+the first must be an http verb (`get`, `post`, `put`, or `delete`) and the second is a regular expression to test the
 path with.
 If the first parameter is not in the set listed above, then the path will be routed to this method for any verb.

 If there is only one parameter present, the singular parameter is treated as the regular expression and the verb defaults to `any`.

+Note that the route compiler will surround your pattern with a beginning of string anchor and an end of string anchor.
+So if your pattern is `/path/a`, the path `/path/ab` will not be routed to that method.

-All methods routed must be public, static, and accept exactly two parameters.
+All routed methods must be public, static, and accept exactly two parameters.
 The first is defined by you,
 but all routed methods must have the same type signature.
 The second is a vector of strings which
 is the set of matches returned from `preg_match` on the regular expression you defined in the attribute.
 The first parameter is
 is expected to be some sort of IOC container to allow the method to begin instantiating services needed.

 ## Compile

-After defining all of the routes you like through attributes, you should run the compile script
+After defining all of the routes you like through attributes, you must run the compile script

 ```
 vendor/bin/scanroutes path/to/search other/path [exclude other/path/to/ignore path/to/search/and/ignore]